Life on campus

 We offer some instruments for hire, can provide a place for you to store your instrument and can advise you on private tuition if you’re interested.
 Find out more about getting involved with our ensembles, attending our concerts, or booking private tuition.

 Participating in an ensemble is very rewarding, and is made more so by our concerts, social activities, and an international tour every other year.
 If you’re interested in joining any of the ensembles below, please contact us for more information.

 If you're interested in playing jazz, funk, soul and blues, you can join our Big Band.
 The band has saxophone, trombone, trumpet and rhythm sections and plays in various venues, and at concerts and balls.

-When you join our University choir, you'll usually perform twice a year in local venues, including in the Portsmouth cathedrals, and take part in the University Carol Service.
+The University Choir is our largest group, numbering up to 120 singers each year.
+You'll usually perform twice a year in local venues, including in the Portsmouth cathedrals, and take part in the University Carol Service.
 Recent concerts included works such as Haydn's Nelson Mass and Handel's Messiah.
 We've also collaborated with other local choirs such as the Portsmouth Festival Choir.

 Join our Concert Band and you'll get to play music from the stage and screen, pop songs from various decades and well-known classical pieces and folk songs.
 We welcome all woodwind and brass instruments as well as string bass, drums and percussion.

 Ideally, you should play to grade 3 standard.
 But if you're a beginner and you're keen to develop your learning in a friendly, relaxed environment, you're also welcome.

 Join our Dramatic & Musical Society and take part in a musical or light opera in a professional theatre in Portsmouth each year.
 Acting experience isn't necessary.
 We also welcome choreographers, musical helpers and people to work in production roles such as props, costume and set.